kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 1. Hide the parent SVG element `style="display: none"`.
 2. Give each SVG symbol an unique id `<symbol id="unique-id"`.
-3. Make sure to define the `viewBox`(usually is already provided), but skip the `width` and `height`.
+3. Make sure to define the `viewBox`(usually already provided), but skip the `width` and `height`.
 4. Give it `title` and `desc` for accessibility.
-5. And most importantly, the `path` data of an icon.
+5. And of course, the `path` data of an icon.

-And finally, here is how you use them in your components:
+And finally, here is how you can use them in your components:

 ```javascript
 // example.jsx